citp/privacy-policy-historical/t/te/tes/tescobank.com.md

-> *The following text is extracted and transformed from the tescobank.com privacy policy that was archived on 2013-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131207022031id_/http%3A//www.tescobank.com/security/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tescobank.com privacy policy that was archived on 2014-05-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140531052901id_/http%3A//www.tescobank.com/security/privacy.html) for the most accurate reproduction.*

 # Privacy & Cookie Policy - Tesco Bank

-### Privacy
+## Privacy

 We are dedicated to protecting your privacy when you visit our website, tescobank.com.
 The website is owned and operated by Tesco Personal Finance plc, trading as Tesco Bank, part of Tesco plc.
 This policy, together with our [Site Terms of Use](https://web.archive.org/security/site-terms.html), explains how Tesco Bank may use personal information we collect and hold about you, and your rights over its use.
 Please read this policy and our [Terms of Use](https://web.archive.org/security/site-terms.html) carefully.
+If you are a customer of Tesco Bank, notices explaining how we use your information which are tailored to the individual products are included in your customer documentation.

 **We may collect information from you when you:**